RebeccaM21/ChitterChallenge--FullStack/planning.md

 VIEW - GET REQ (DATE & TIME) - DATABASE (DATE & TIME)

-As a trainee
+DONE = As a trainee
 So that I can post messages on Chitter as me
 I want to sign up for Chitter

 LOGIN - POST REQ - DATABASE

-As a trainee
+DONE = As a trainee
 So that only I can post messages on Chitter as me
 I want to log in to Chitter